-Restorations such as e.max® and full zirconia crowns/bridges require titanium bases in order to create them so that they’re screw-retained.
-That’s great for single units, but the titanium bases aren’t widely available for the non-engaging styles.
-What that means for you as a provider, is that some implant systems are non-compatible with screw-retained e.max® or zirconia bridges.
+Restorations such as e.max® and full zirconia crowns/bridges require titanium bases to create them so that they’re screw-retained.
+That’s great for single units, but the titanium bases aren’t widely available for non-engaging styles.
+What that means for you as a provider is that some implant systems are non-compatible with screw-retained e.max® or zirconia bridges.
 (We can’t even make them in the lab.)

 Screw-retained e.max® and full zirconia require titanium bases.
 For bridges, we can’t make them screw-retained with some implant systems.

 For more information on the compatibility and design of engaging and non-engaging implants and implant restorations, reach out to us at any time!